OmarAssem11/food_delivery/README.md

 * Register
 * Login
 * Logout
+* Forgot password
 * View all restaurants
 * View restaurant details and products
 * View product details
 * Add product to cart
 * View your cart and proceed to checkout
+* View your orders and order details
+* Track your order
+* View profile
+* Edit profile
 * Localization (en, ar)

 ## Packages: